Dunvegan Formation: Fossils

+Bony fish, sharks, crocodylian footprints, and Metasequoia leaves have also been found in the Dunvegan Formation.

 Lithology

 The Dunvegan Formation is composed of marine, and deltaic sandstone with thin shale interbeds in the Peace River Country.
 East of Dunvegan, Alberta it is of marine origin, and in its western reaches in British Columbia it was deposited in a continental facies, where the sandstone becomes more conglomeratic.
 During Dunvegan time, a brackish water environment was present in the Wapiti River area and south of Grande Prairie, where the formation is porous.

 Hydrocarbon production

 The Dunvegan Formation had an initial established recoverable oil reserve of 9.9 million m³, with 3.1 million m³ already produced as of 2008.
 Gas reserves totaled 18.7 million m³, with 4.5 million m³ already produced.

 Distribution

 The Dunvegan Formation is 180 ft thick in its type locality in Peace River Country and up to 380 ft in the sub-surface of the Canadian Rockies foothills.
 It occurs south of Fort Nelson and the Liard River in north-east British Columbia, thins out south of the Peace River Country.
 South of the Athabasca River, the Dunvegan grades laterally into the Blackstone Formation.

 The Dunvegan Formation is exposed in outcrop along and near the Peace River east of the foothills, in the Peace River Country and the Chinchaga area, as well as patches in north-western Alberta and south of the Caribou Mountains.